-McCarran International Airport had its busiest March on record with more than 4.2 million airline passengers, topping a previous record set a decade ago by roughly 100,000 travelers, the Clark County Department of Aviation reported Tuesday.
+McCarran International Airport had its busiest March on record with more than 4.2 million airline passengers, topping the record set a decade ago by roughly 100,000 travelers, the Clark County Department of Aviation reported Tuesday.

 It was also the fourth time in McCarran’s history that passenger volumes exceeded 4.2 million in a single month, airport spokeswoman Christine Crews said.

 Passenger traffic rose by 3.2 percent compared to March 2016, bolstered by an increase in domestic flights at the nation’s eighth-busiest airport.

 More than 3.83 million travelers boarded or arrived on domestic flights last month, a 3.3 percent increase from a year earlier.
 International flights arriving at or departing McCarran carried 284,680 travelers, a narrow 0.1 percent decline from a year earlier.

 During the first quarter of 2017, 11.31 million passengers flew in or out of Las Vegas, a 2.2 percent increase from the same period last year.

 Air Canada had a 14 percent increase in traffic with 77,387 passengers last month, while Canadian carrier WestJet was down 10.9 percent with 76,094 passengers.